briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 vehicle.

-8. _(h)_ For purposes of this section, a vehicle is owned by a person if, at the time of a violation of this section, the vehicle is registered in the person’s name.
+8. _(h)_ For purposes of this section, a vehicle is owned by a person if, at the time of a violation of this section, the vehicle is registered in the person's name.
 (ORC 4511.203)

 ## 335.06   Display of license

-1. _(a)_ The operator of a motor vehicle shall display the operator’s driver’s license, or furnish satisfactory proof that the operator has a driver’s license, upon demand of any peace officer or of any person damaged or injured in any collision in which the licensee may be involved.
-When a demand is properly made and the operator has the operator’s driver’s license on or about the operator’s person, the operator shall not refuse to display the license.
-A person’s failure to furnish satisfactory evidence that the person is licensed under Ohio R.C.
+1. _(a)_ The operator of a motor vehicle shall display the operator's driver's license, or furnish satisfactory proof that the operator has a driver's license, upon demand of any peace officer or of any person damaged or injured in any collision in which the licensee may be involved.
+When a demand is properly made and the operator has the operator's driver's license on or about the operator's person, the operator shall not refuse to display the license.
+A person's failure to furnish satisfactory evidence that the person is licensed under Ohio R.C.
-Chapter 4507 when the person does not have the person’s license on or about the person’s person shall be prima- facie evidence of the person’s not having obtained a driver’s license.
+Chapter 4507 when the person does not have the person's license on or about the person's person shall be prima- facie evidence of the person's not having obtained a driver's license.

 2. _(b)_